Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 • Manage asthma attacks and breathing difficulties in children

-• Provide first aid for bleeding, burns, scalds, and shock
+• Provide first aid for bleeding, burns, scalds, shock, head injuries, suspected fractures, and soft tissue injuries

-• Recognise signs of serious illness in infants and children and know when to call 999
+• Recognise signs of serious illness in infants and children, and know when to call 999, and manage minor injuries and childhood illnesses at an awareness level

 • The role and legal responsibilities of a paediatric first aider

-• AED use with infants and children
+• AED use with infants and children, including paediatric mode and pad placement by size

 • Choking in infants and children

-• Anaphylaxis and allergic reactions
+• Anaphylaxis and allergic reactions, including adrenaline auto-injector use

 • Asthma and breathing difficulties